Skip to content

 2. Node maintenance actions are performed (typically cordon and drain)

-3. The administrator deletes the driver pod:
+3. Administrator deletes the driver pod:

 $ kubectl delete pod <driver-pod>